utdal/resource-catalog-plugin/readme.md

 - `search_tags=true`: if a search exactly matches a tag, show all resources with that tag instead of searching content
 - `search_categories=true`: if a search exactly matches a category, show all resources with that category instead of searching content
 - `search_custom_filters=true`: if a search exactly matches a custom taxonomy, show all resources with that custom taxonomy instead of searching content
+- `link_label="Get"` : the text label to use on the resource link button
 - `orderby="title"` : order the displayed resources by the specified attribute (see Wordpress REST API docs for allowable values)
 - `order="asc"` : order the displayed resources as 'asc' or 'desc'
 - `post_type="resource"` : the slug of the post type to query and show in results